llms.txt generator

 Answer exact questions with first-hand, specific information.
 AI systems need sources they can quote, not vague category pages.

-Learn the source-page patternA concise llms.txt file can point assistants to your strongest docs, pricing, policies, and factual reference pages.
+Use the GEO release checklistA concise llms.txt file can point assistants to your strongest docs, pricing, policies, and factual reference pages.

 Use examples and comparisons to avoid treating llms.txt like a replacement for sitemap.xml, robots.txt, or useful source pages.